Oats Khichdi is a wholesome, filling, and fibre rich, one pot Indian meal packed with oats, yellow moong and vegetables.

 Is it necessary to make oats khichdi in a pressure cooker?

-The pressure cooker just helps to get the perfect texture of the khichdi real fast.
+The pressure cooker helps to get the perfect texture of the khichdi real fast.
 It also helps the lentils, oats, and vegetables cook evenly.
+Using a pressure cooker simplifies the process and is highly recommended.
+Of course, you can use an instant pot or an electric pressure cooker for the purpose.

-Watch Oats Khichdi Recipe Video:
+Watch Khichdi Video

-Oats Khichdi Recipe
+Healthy Oats Khichdi Recipe

 Ingredients